Walk INN - 16 Holywood Road, Belfast BT4 1NT

 As of January 2019, there were 2,431 homeless children in temporary accommodation in Northern Ireland.

-Like any father, Mr Flynn, 27, is keen for his son to grow up with freedom of his own home.
+Like any father, Mr Flynn, 27, is keen for his son to grow up with the freedom of his own home.

 “All this is doing is holding us back.”